Keav/Sublime-Text-Settings/README.md

 ## Individual plugin dependancies

 - HTML Tidy - http://tidybatchfiles.info/
   Download and extract the zipfile to anywhere you like and ensure the PATH is set in environment variables.
-- CSS Lint - You must install CSS Lint on your system first - `npm install -g csslint`
+- CSS Lint - `npm install -g csslint`
 - SCSS Lint - `gem install scss-lint`
 - JS Lint - `npm install -g jslint`